mehalter/SemanticModels.jl/doc/src/usecases.md

 the approximation is close, and cannot trust the model.
 Program analysis can help scientists to identify reasons to be sceptical of model validity.

+### Use Case Integrating Model Variables from disparate models
+Created: December 20th 2018 in Issue #23
+Last Updated: January 31st 2019

+Researcher wants to integrate model variables (and potential parameters previously set to those variables) from another instance of a model from the same family e.g. SIR Paper 1 and SIR Paper 2

+- User Step 1.
+Researcher provides or selects source code scripts using supported model libraries to system
+- System Step 1.
+If necessary, System perform initial information extraction on scripts from both papers
+- System Step 2.
+System determines same variables shared across both models
+- System Step 3.
+System determines different variables within each model
+- System Step 4.
+System determines which variables can be integrated within a single model
+  - Note: What is / will be the process for doing this within the system?
+- User Step 2.
+Researcher selects which variables should be integrated
+- System Step 4.
+System uses a meta-model as a guide to create a new integrated model relying on variable inclusion/parameter setting information provided by meta-model
+  - Note: What else is needed?
+- System Step 5.
+System validates the efficacy of the newly generated model based on different types ([cite]) of validation criteria
+- User Step 3.
+Researcher is given newly created model
+  - Note: Could the system output new model source code with human readable natural language to document functions and parameters?